Filing Form I-821 for Temporary Protected Status

 Temporary Protected Status: What Is TPS?

-Temporary protected status is granted to individuals who are nationals of a country where it is designated as unsafe for return.
-It is possible that the foreign country is in such unrest that it can’t let its citizens return.
+Temporary protected status is granted to individuals who are nationals of a country designated as unsafe for return.
+The foreign country may be in such unrest that it can’t let its citizens return.
+TPS can be assigned to countries that are:

-• Experiencing an ongoing conflict such as a civil war
+• Experiencing an ongoing conflict, such as a civil war

 • In an epidemic